Worried about Japanese knotweed? Book a site survey and we’ll send an invasive weed specialist to take a look.

 If your neighbour has neglected to take appropriate action or the treatment has proved ineffective and the knotweed does indeed spread to your property, your back is legally covered.
 The records of our TWC monitoring programmes will provide ample evidence that you took preventative actions to avoid such a situation arising and you are free to take action as needed.

-For more details on our Japanese knotweed monitoring programme or additional advice on how to deal with Japanese knotweed next door, call Taylor Total Weed Control on 029 2039 7554.
+For more details on our Japanese knotweed monitoring programme or additional advice on how to deal with Japanese knotweed next door, call Total Weed Control on 029 2039 7554.

 Get in Touch